apigee/api-platform-samples/README.md

 2. You also need to have [Python](http://python.org/getit/) on your system, to use the deployment tool.

-3. Download or clone this project from GitHub.
+3. Download this project from GitHub to your system.

 ## Initial setup